 - 1/4 cup sugar, for rolling

-Add in the molasses and the egg, and beat it until well combined.
+Add in the molasses and the egg, and beat the dough until well combined.

 Add in flour, baking soda, salt, ginger, cinnamon and cloves.
-Mix until combined.
+Mix until combined well combined.

 - Preheat oven to 375 degrees and line a baking sheet with parchment paper.

-Roll dough into about 1 1/2" balls, and roll in sugar.
-Place 2" apart on the baking sheet, and bake for 8-10 minutes, or until tops have cracked and the cookies are set.
+Roll dough into about 1 1/2" balls (about the size of a walnut), and roll in granulated sugar.
+Place each cookie about 2" apart on the baking sheet.

 Here are some other favorite Christmas cookie recipes: